Carla Sands: U.S. Ambassador to Denmark

 In June 2020, Sands participated in re-opening the United States consulate in Nuuk, Greenland, along with Secretary of State Mike Pompeo.

 The Office of Special Counsel ruled in February 2021, after Sands had left the role, that she potentially violated the Hatch Act of 1939 while serving as Ambassador to the Kingdom of Denmark by using her Twitter account to, in its view, tweet criticisms of Joe Biden and Kamala Harris.
 Sands' lawyers responded to the office, disagreeing with its interpretations.

 During Trump's last month in office, Sands received the Medal for Distinguished Public Service from the Department of Defense for her tenure as Ambassador.

-In June 2022, Sands was widely ridiculed for tweeting, in reference to high fuel prices, that "In Denmark, middle class people can’t afford to drive a car.
-They have a bike and take the train for long trips.
-My embassy driver would bike an hour in the snow to get to work.
-That’s the future team Biden wants for Americans”, she wrote and continued: “Is this what you want?"

 2022 U.S. Senate campaign

 In July 2021, Sands announced she was entering the Republican primary for the Senate seat of Pat Toomey.
 As of January 2022, Sands had put $3 million of her own money into her U.S. Senate campaign and had spent $1 million on television advertisements.
 Sands came in fourth in the primary, behind Mehmet Oz, David McCormick, and Kathy Barnette.